-Top trends in retail mobility: NRF in review
+Top trends in retail mobility: NRF in review4 minutes

 This year's NRF Big Show demonstrated how retailers can harness the power of mobility in their quest toward a true omni-channel experience.
 How exactly?
 By adopting enterprise-strength mobile devices for a variety of purposes including the retail floor, the stock room, distribution center, and operations managers.
 Looking forward from NRF, we expect to see a renewed focus on modernizing the warehouse and improving fulfillment across all sales channels as online and traditional brick and mortar retailing continue to blend in the eyes of the consumer.
 Here are the top trends in retail mobility we saw at NRF this year:

 The Online and Brick and Mortar Blur with a Focus on Fulfillment: Customers buying from retailers increasingly blur the distinction between online and in-store purchases while expecting store employees to help them with online purchases.
 More and more, retailers will start using their physical stores as fulfillment centers.
 With inventory accuracy averaging around 60-65% according to VDC Research, retailers will start treating stores more like warehouses, demanding more robust, innovative hardware and software solutions for improved inventory management.
 After initial emphasis on front-of-house mobile solutions, retailers have refocused on insuring back-end technology is ready to make good on the omni-channel promises they have made to customers.
 This means utilizing enterprise-grade mobile devices that can bridge the gap between legacy warehouse/distribution systems and modern, cloud-based warehouse management solutions.